Language: EN

 Calculate the area of a rectangle

-In this example, it shows how to overload a function to calculate the area of a rectangle using different parameter sets.
+In this example, it shows how to overload a function to calculate the area of a rectangle using different sets of parameters.

 // Function to calculate the area of a rectangle using length and width